EchoVideo: Presentation Slides and Interactivity During Class

 A presentation added to a class allows instructors the capability to add interactive capabilities to their existing lecture recording scheduled or to an existing recording published to a EchoVideo course.

 A presentation can be a PowerPoint or a PDF that you import from your computer, your Library, or can be created from scratch.
 The file is converted into an interactive format allowing student to interact and view slides at their own pace.
-If desired, you can embed interactive elements like media or polling slides that you and students can interact with before, during (most common for in-person lectures), and after class.
-The slides with polls can be hidden until you are ready for students to view them.
+If desired, you can embed interactive elements like media or polling slides that you and students can interact with before, during, and after class.

 To create, upload, or reuse an existing presentation follow the steps in this quick reference guide.